Mexican Federal Highway 1

 Federal Highway 1 (Carretera Federal 1, Fed.
-1) is a free (libre) part of the federal highway corridors (los corredores carreteros federales) of Mexico, and the highway follows the length of the Baja California Peninsula from Tijuana, Baja California, in the north to Cabo San Lucas, Baja California Sur, in the south.
+1) is a toll-free (libre) part of the federal highway corridors (los corredores carreteros federales) of Mexico, and the highway follows the length of the Baja California Peninsula from Tijuana, Baja California, in the north to Cabo San Lucas, Baja California Sur, in the south.
 The road connects with Via Rapida, which merges into the American Interstate 5 (I-5) at the San Ysidro Port of Entry, which crosses the international border south of San Ysidro, California.

 Fed.
 1 is often called the Carretera Transpeninsular (Transpeninsular Highway) and runs a length of 1711 km from Tijuana to Cabo San Lucas.
 Most of its course, particularly south of Ensenada, is as a two-lane rural highway.
 Completed in 1973, Fed.
 1's official name is the Benito Juárez Transpeninsular Highway (Carretera Transpeninsular Benito Juarez), named in honor of Mexico's president during the country's 1860s invasion by France.